bozsahin/ling488-bogazici/projects/p2-word-order/README.md

 - p2.gold : a set of form:meaning correspondences to train the grammar file

 - p2.exp : the experiment file.
-This file contains how many models we build, and how.
+This file contains information about how many models we build, and how.

 - p2sov.exp : the other experiment file.

-For simplicity, in project 2 we will build one model, hence there will be no model selection (that's project 3;).
+For simplicity, in project 2 we will build just ONE model, hence there will be no model selection (that's project 3;).

 The grammar file contains all possibilities of command relations for one transitive and one intransitive verb.